Alicespyglass/middl/README.md

 # middl

-An iOS app for finding cool places to meet your friends efficiently.
+An iOS app for finding new places to meet your friends at a midpoint.

 ## Set-up